streamreasoning/FraPPE/README.md

 # FraPPE
-Vovabulary and utiities to model geo-spatial time varying data
+Vocabulary and utilities to model geo-spatial time varying data